cardinal-guild/cardinalguild/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
 Welcome to our new domain.
-Heavy work is currently done on the interactive map and giving people a way to plan events better with the interactive map.
+Heavy work is currently done on the interactive map and giving people a way to plan events better with it.

 Soon more ...